Chooks22/vt-api/README.md

 $ npm i
 $ cp .env.sample .env

+# Make sure to adjust your .env file before continuing!

 # Check the template.json file inside the channels folder first!
-# Make sure you've set the channels you want to target, then run:
+Then run:
-$ npm run save-channels
+$ npm run init

-# Make sure to adjust your .env file first before running!
+# If all things went well, you can then start the api.
 $ npm start
 ```